Insect Craft: Plastic Egg Tray Caterpillar

-In this post, I will be sharing a "caterpillar" craft using plastic egg tray.
-This was an art project that Lauren did in Brightly Beaming Resources' (Step 2: Letter of the Week) home school curriculum for the short "e" sound as in "egg".
-We created our caterpillar by recycling these egg trays in white plastic material.
+In this post, I will be sharing a "caterpillar" craft by reusing some egg trays in white plastic material.
+This was an art project that Lauren did in Brightly Beaming Resources' (Step 2: Letter of the Week) home school curriculum for the short "e" sound as in "egg", Click Here To Find Out Why We Are Doing Homeschooling.

 DISCLOSURE: This blog and post contains affiliate links.
 This means I may earn a commission should you chose to sign up for a program or make a purchase using my link.
-It’s okay – I love all of these companies and you will too!
+Thank you so much for your support!

 Some of the materials used in completing this project were things I was able to find around our house at that time Lauren made the project, such as beads, buttons (from a broken old toy), strings & steel wire (which I put together as an alternative for fuzzy wire).
 You may try these alternatives if you have it at home and if you don't have the needed materials on hand or don't have enough time to buy them.
 The original caterpillars Lauren made as art project are the green caterpillars (as seen in the image above).